-- Install the driver files on an existing Metadirectory server, using the instructions in "Installing Identity Manager" in the Identity Manager 4.0.2 Integrated Installation Guide. - Install the Remote Loader (required to run the driver on a non-Metadirectory server) and the driver files on a non-Metadirectory server where you want to run the driver.
-See "Installing Identity Manager" in the Identity Manager 4.0.2 Integrated Installation Guide.
+- Install the driver files on an existing Metadirectory server, using the instructions in "Preparing to Install the Engine, Drivers, and Plug-ins" in the NetlQ Identity Manager Setup Guide. - Install the Remote Loader (required to run the driver on a non-Metadirectory server) and the driver files on a non-Metadirectory server where you want to run the driver.
+See "Installing and Managing the Remote Loader" in the Net/Q Identity Manager Setup Guide.

 You must install the SOAP driver on a server that has HTTP access to the Web service with which the driver will communicate.
-This can be an existing Metadirectory server or a non-Metadirectory server that meets the system requirements for running the Remote Loader service (see "System Requirements" in the Identity Manager 4.0.2 Integrated Installation Guide).
+This can be an existing Metadirectory server or a non-Metadirectory server that meets the system requirements for running the Remote Loader service (see "System Requirements for the Remote Loader" in the NetlQ Identity Manager Setup Guide).